nylnook/nylnook-website/src/documents/en/blog/docpad-i18n.html.md

 date: 2014-04-07 17:00
 ---

+**EDIT : This method for translating DocPad [is currently developped as a plugin](https://bitbucket.org/bgschaid/docpad-plugin-multilanguage) by Bernhard F.W.
+Gschaider !
+Many thanks to him !**

 In my way building this website, one the major technical point to solve was internationalization and multilingual support.
 I want to publish in English and French, and maybe more languages when times comes.
 But for now (v6.64), [Docpad](http://docpad.org/), the publishing system I choosed for this website, [do not have any official localization abilities](https://github.com/bevry/docpad/issues/17).
 So here is a full description the solution I finally implemented today (took much more time than expected !).